Member Organizations

 International Education Standards

-The CPA Canada shares responsibility for establishing initial and continuing professional education development (IPD and CPD) requirements; collaborating with the provincial accounting bodies of CPAs to set requirements in each province.
+The CPA Canada and the provincial accounting bodies collaborate through the profession's Public Trust Committee to consider initial and continuing professional education development (IPD and CPD) requirements and to consider the International Education Standards (IESs).
+The provincial accounting bodies of CPAs set each province's IPD and CPD requirements.

-The Common Final Examination, developed and administered by CPA Canada, and professional experience are required by all the provincial bodies.
-CPAs must adhere to CPD requirements set forth by the provincial bodies of the jurisdiction where a CPA designation is held.
+The Common Final Examination, developed by CPA Canada and delivered by the provincial accounting bodies, and practical experience are required by all the provincial accounting bodies.
+CPAs must adhere to CPD requirements set forth by the provincial accounting bodies of the jurisdiction where a CPA designation is held.

-The CPA Canada states in its 2018 SMO Action Plan that the education requirements in place for Canadian CPAs meet or exceed the IES with the most recent changes to IES 8 recommended for adoption by the provincial bodies before January 1, 2019.
+The CPA Canada states that the education requirements for Canadian CPAs meet or exceed the latest version of the IES.

 Current Status: Adopted